Vegas clinches playoff spot with 4-1 win over Avalanche - Philly

-LAS VEGAS (AP) - William Karlsson and Jonathan Marchessault each scored to help the expansion Vegas Golden Knights clinch a playoff spot with a 4-1 win over the Colorado Avalanche on Monday night.
+Team owner Bill Foley, veteran goalie Marc-Andre Fleury and leading scorer William Karlsson were among those who thought back Monday to the Oct.
+1 mass shooting that killed 58 and injured hundreds more on the Las Vegas Strip.

+"It was a disaster that night, it was a terrible massacre, we changed our initial opening night ceremonies, I thought we really connected with the town - I'm so proud of the whole team," Foley said.
+"From then on, it was pretty unbelievable.
+We got off to that fast start.
+We've survived a lot of challenges this year, besides being an expansion team who nobody picked to do anything."

-The Golden Knights became the first team to reach the playoffs in its inaugural season since the league expanded for the 1967-68 season.
+No expansion team had ever made the playoffs since the league expanded for the 1967-68 season.

+"It doesn't bring anybody back or we don't heal anybody," Fleury said.
+"But I hope that we've changed people's mind a bit and get them to come here and have a good time at T-Mobile (Arena) and be proud of their hometown team."

+Alex Tuch, Jonathan Marchessault, Shea Theodore and Karlsson each scored, while Fleury improved to 28-11-4 after stopping 28 shots.

 It was also the 200th career victory for coach Gerard Gallant.